amicuchu/NintendoClientsWiki/Nintendo-Notification-Event-Protocol.md

 ## [[NEX Protocols]] > Nintendo Notifications (0x64)

-Only the friend server and client implement method 2.
-There is no known difference between method 1 and 2, except that the server sends some events through method 1 and others through method 2.
+Method 2 is only implemented by the friend server and client.
+There is no known difference between them, except that the server sends some events through method 1 and others through method 2.
 The client treats them exactly the same.

 | Method ID | Method Name |
 | --- | --- |